Your Rates Explained

 Forms must be returned to Council one week before the deduction date.

 To pay using BPAY, contact your participating bank, credit union or building society and make your payment directly from your cheque, savings or credit account.
-Make sure you quote the Biller Code and Customer Reference number located on the front of your current rate notice.
+Make sure you quote the Biller Code and Customer Reference number located on the front of your rate notice.

 BPOINT is a convenient way to pay using your credit card either online or by phone.
 To pay online simply go to the Rate Payments section on Council’s website, click on the BPOINT link, enter your Biller Code and Customer Reference Number shown on the front of your current rate notice or to pay by phone please call 1300 BPOINT any time, 24/7 and follow the prompts.